AuReMe/metage2metabo/README.md

         echo 'export PATH="$PATH:your/install/directory/pathway-tools:"' >> ~/.bashrc
         ````

 * [Oog Power Graph Command line tool](https://github.com/AuReMe/metage2metabo/tree/master/external_dependencies/Oog_CommandLineTool2012) to create a svg file from the compressed graph at the end of m2m_analysis.
-This tool is a jar file, Java is needed to use it.
+This tool is a jar file (``Oog.jar``) so Java is needed to use it.

 ## Installation